 Observe.
 Understand.
 Respond Effectively.
 OURE.

 The simple instructions can be used everywhere, by everyone.
-When more use these credos do it, it makes life better.
+When more use these credos, life gets better.

 We are safer when we understand reality

 Everything we learn has the potential to help us as individuals and our communities.
-The deep knowledge we have within helps to survive the challenges of the world around us when it reflects what is going on in the world around us.
+The deep knowledge we have within helps to survive the challenges of the world around us when it reflects what is going on accurately.
 From simpler things, like how to balance our budget, or how to bake cookies, to harder things, like how to raise a family and build our career: if we don't understand it well enough, we're less likely to succeed.

 Being ignorant of something is easier than understanding it.

 We find that the most rewarding of tasks have been when we have put our hearts, our minds, our souls into them.
 From raising a family to creating a business from scratch.
 From studying every night, while working all night, to placing ourselves in danger to protect our communities and our country.
 Everything worthwhile is not easy.